-A key component of the Board's governance structure is the delegation of certain responsibilities to its three Board Committees being the Audit, Risk and Compliance Committee (ARCC), Nomination and Remuneration Committee (NRC) and the Due Diligence Committee (DDC).
+A key component of the Board's governance structure is the delegation of certain responsibilities to its Board Committees being the Audit, Risk and Compliance Committee (ARCC), Investment Committee (IC) (established during the reporting period), Nomination and Remuneration Committee (NRC) and the Due Diligence Committee (DDC).
 Each Committee has a charter (Charter).

 All Committees, except the DDC, meet at least quarterly and more frequently if required.
 The members of the ARCC and NRC are Platinum's non-executive directors and the Chairs of both Committees are independent.
+The IC is comprised of two non-executive directors (one of which is the Chair of the IC), the Chief Executive Officer and members of PIML's investment team.

-The Committee Charters are available on Platinum's website under the 'Corporate Governance' tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+The Committee Charters are available on Platinum's website under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder